ADCY5 Gene Mutation Support and Research Organization - ADCY5 International Patient Registry

 Rare Science and CIRM (CA Institute for Regenerative Medicine) partnered to create stem cells for 13 families affected by ADCY5 variants.
 Rare Science is a non-profit that helps rare disease organizations understand and leverage the latest science for their disease’s unique needs.

-Rare Science won a landmark rare disease grant from CIRM to create stem cells (iPSCs) for individuals with ADCY5 mutations and their family members.
+Rare Science received support from CIRM’s induced pluripotent stem cell (iPSC) initiative to create stem cells for individuals with ADCY5 mutations and their family members.
 This stem cell project with Rare Science and CIRM will remove the time, hassle, and expense related to generating stem cells.
 Researchers can now focus on the biochemistry and molecular biology of ADCY5 variants.
 The stem cells will be stored at the Coriell Institute and sold with NO intellectual property reach back conditions for a nominal fee to academics and researchers via the Coriell website.

 Rare Science, CIRM, and ADCY5.org are truly blazing new trails in the Rare Disease world with this one-of-a-kind project.

-Tara Schmidlen at CIRM has written two blog posts about the importance of biobanking and how storing samples and sharing them with the research community is benefitting Rare Disease.
+Tara Schmidlen at Coriell has written two blog posts about the importance of biobanking and how storing samples and sharing them with the research community is benefitting Rare Disease.

 Support and Research Organization